-NOTE: There is a new policy for declining orders, ALCGRSV 017/15; as described in the upcoming section below.

-Declining Orders and Status Change

-When making assignment decisions, AOs consider many factors including:

-- Service needs;

-- Command Concerns;

-- career development;

-- member's desires;

-- RCD; and

-- the limited number of SELRES positions in certain geographical locations.

-Due to new policy described in ALCGRSV 017/15, members who decline orders are subject to a status change to the IRR, Standby Reserve, or may request retirement or separation as appropriate.

-Members who do not successfully compete for assignment in AY16 can expect a status change to the IRR and may compete for assignment in AY17.
-Members who fail to meet the e-resume deadline can expect a status change to the IRR and may compete for assignment in AY17.
+Declining Orders and Status Change When making assignment decisions, AOs consider many factors including: Service needs; Command Concerns; career development; member's desires; RCD; and the limited number of SELRES positions in certain geographical locations.
+In accordance with the Reserve Policy Manual, COMDTINST M1001.28 (series), paragraph 5.A.10, members who decline orders are subject to a status change to the IRR, Standby Reserve, or may request retirement or separation as appropriate.
+Members who do not successfully compete for assignment in AY18 can expect a status change to the IRR and may compete for assignment in AY19.
+Members who fail to meet the e-resume deadline can expect a status change to the IRR and may compete for assignment in AY19.
+Off-Season Assignments Although the vast majority of senior enlisted assignments are handled through the assignment season, each year circumstances may arise that require off-season assignment decisions.

-Off-Season Assignments

-Although the vast majority of senior enlisted assignments are handled through the assignment season, each year circumstances may arise that require off-season assignment decisions.

 When we become aware of an upcoming off-season vacancy, we advertise the billet in an ALCGRSV message.
 The names of senior enlisted that respond to the solicitation, along with others who may be most competitive based on their seniority, skills, and experience, are considered.
 We also take into consideration current command endorsements, and the best course of action that will minimize a chain reaction of assignments.

-Off-Season Retirements

-Per chapter 8 of the Reserve Policy Manual, COMDTINST M1001.28 (series), senior enlisted may submit a request for retirement up to one year in advance of the desired retirement date.
-We request a minimum of six months and no more than twelve months in advance of the desired transfer to RET-1 or RET-2.
+Per chapter 8 of the Reserve Policy Manual, COMDTINST M1001.28 (series), senior enlisted may submit a request for retirement up to one year in advance; however, the request must be received by PSC-RPM at least 100 days prior to the requested retirement date .
 Retirement dates of June through October are within the reasonable parameters to afford commands a minimum gap.
 Earlier requests typically will result in an extended gap, whereas, later requests normally will result in double encumbering the billet.
 Off-season Reserve senior enlisted retirements can cause churn and impact unit and Service readiness.
 Requests received with voluntary retirement dates of June through October will normally be approved if made within the above parameters.
 However, Service need or circumstances at a unit may not permit approval of the requested date.
 One important consideration is our ability to backfill the retiring senior enlisted's billet.
 There are usually no easy backfill options when a vacancy occurs outside the annual assignment process.
 For that reason, command endorsements on retirement requests must address backfill requirements.
 Requests for retirement made outside of the assignment process will likely be disapproved if the command is not willing to absorb a gap.
 We strongly recommend you plan your retirement to coincide with the assignment season so we have the best opportunity to approve your desired date and backfill your billet.

-Conclusion

 We hope you find this information useful in understanding the Reserve senior enlisted assignment process.
 We recognize how important the outcomes of assignment decisions are to each individual and to the Service.
-We also hope our messages, PSC-RPM website, CG Portal site, as well as correspondences, will keep you well informed as we seek to meet Service need by balancing the needs of the unit and your individual desires.
+We also hope our messages, PSC-RPM website, and correspondences will keep you well informed as we seek to meet Service need by balancing the needs of the unit and your individual desires.
 All the best to you this assignment season!